linck5/subtitle-editor-back/docs/api.md

 --- | --- | ---
 admin | boolean | default: false

-Also adds the branch in the user's branch field.
+Also adds the node in the user's node field.

 ### Update